top of page

 Man in maroon shirt speaks into a microphone at an event.
 Seated attendees in foreground; room lit with blue lighting, chandelier above.

-A modern Latin-inspired wedding still needs a clean, easy-to-follow timeline so the night never feels rushed or disorganized.
-Work with your DJ to map out when formalities, traditions, and key dances will happen, then protect solid blocks of open dance time so guests can actually enjoy the music.
+A modern Latin-inspired wedding still needs a clean, easy-to-follow timeline.
+This ensures the night never feels rushed or disorganized.
+Work with your DJ to map out when formalities, traditions, and key dances will happen.
+Protect solid blocks of open dance time so guests can actually enjoy the music.

 A strong flow might look like: